Request Free Counseling

 Find A Support System!

-Whether it’s a lactation consultant, your local La Leche League or your significant other, don’t be afraid to reach out for support and reassurance from those equipped and ready to help, especially if you find breastfeeding difficult in general.
+Whether it’s a lactation consultant, your local La Leche League, or your significant other, don’t be afraid to reach out for support and reassurance from those equipped and ready to help, especially if you find breastfeeding difficult in general.

 Know Your Options!